'Riverdale' casts Mark Consuelos' IRL son as 'young Hiram' in the flashback episode

 Young Hiram Lodge will be played by Mark Consuelos' REAL LIFE SON, Michael.

-Mark and Michael's mother Kelly Ripa have already congratulated Michael on his role.
+Mark and Michael's mother Queen Kelly Ripa have already congratulated their son on his role.
 Both of his parents shared posts on Instagram with hilarious captions.

 "Congrats Michael on being cast as young Hiram Lodge on @thecwriverdale," Kelly wrote.
 "However @instasuelos and i would like to take this opportunity to remind you and your siblings that as your fiduciaries we are hereby entitled to 10% of all future earnings hereto wit, or something like that."